fpcorso/data-blog/content/helpscout-api-csv.md

     csv_writer.writeheader() # Write our header row.
 ```

-GETTING OUR CONVERSATIONS AND PUTTING INTO CSV
+## Downloading Our Conversations and Putting Them Into the CSV

-Now that we have our access token and our CSV opened, it's time to actually retrieve the conversations.
+Now that we have our access token and our CSV opened, it's time to retrieve the conversations.
 Help Scout's API sends over the conversations in a paginated format.

 Remember to keep all of this indented inside the `with open()` statement so we can write to our CSV.